 Authority to manage the City's investment program is derived from Government Code Section 53600 et seq.
-The City Council is responsible for the City's cash management, including the administration of this Investment Policy.
-Pursuant to Section 46 of the Salinas City Charter and Chapter 12 of the Salinas Municipal Code, the City Council has delegated investment authority to the Director of Finance.
-Subject to review, the City Council may renew the delegation of authority each year.
+The City Council is responsible for the administration of this Investment Policy.
+Pursuant to Section 12-5.1 of the Salinas Municipal Code, the City Council has delegated investment authority to the Finance Director.
+The City Council may renew the delegation of authority each year.

-No person may engage in an investment transaction except as provided under the terms of the policy and the procedures established by the Director of Finance.
+No person may engage in an investment transaction except as provided under the terms of the policy and the procedures established by the Finance Director.

-The City may engage the services of one or more external investment managers to assist in the management of the City's investment portfolio in a manner consistent with this Investment

-Policy and the City's objectives.
+The City may engage the services of one or more external investment managers to assist in the management of the City's investment portfolio in a manner consistent with this Investment Policy and the City's objectives.
 Such external managers may be granted discretion to purchase and sell investment securities in accordance with this Investment Policy.
 In accordance with the Investment Advisors Act of 1940, managers must be registered with the Securities & Exchange Commission (SEC) before they can offer their securities in the public market.